Granville Island: History

-The peninsula was originally used by the Musqueam Indian Band and the Squamish people as a fishing area.
+The peninsula was originally used by the Musqueam and Squamish peoples as a fishing area.
+A village was established in the area named sən̓aʔqʷ in the Hun'qumi'num language and Sen̓áḵw in the Squamish language.

 The city of Vancouver was called Granville until it was renamed in 1886, but the former name was kept and given to Granville Street, which spanned the small inlet known as False Creek.
 False Creek in the late 19th century was more than twice today's size, and its tidal flats included a large permanent sandbar over which spanned the original, rickety, wooden Granville Street bridge.
 This sandbar, which would eventually become Granville Island, was first mapped by Captain George Henry Richards in the British Boundary Commission's naval expedition in 1858–59, and the island today conforms roughly to the size and shape documented at that time.
 A British Admiralty Chart of 1893 shows the island in greater detail and conforming even more accurately to today's Granville Island.

 Shortly after the creation of the original Granville Street bridge in 1889, the first, unofficial, attempt was made to stabilize the sandbar by driving piles around the perimeter in order to create some free real estate.
 The Federal government put a stop to the work as a menace to navigation, but the piles remain visible in a photo taken in 1891.

 In 1915, with the port of Vancouver growing, the newly formed Vancouver Harbour Commission approved a reclamation project in False Creek for an industrial area.
 A 35 acre island, connected to the mainland by a combined road and rail bridge at its south end, was to be built.
 Almost 1000000 cuyd of fill was dredged largely by a man named Alvin Kingston, from the surrounding waters of False Creek to create the island under the Granville Street Bridge.
 The total cost for the reclamation was $342,000.
 It was originally called Industrial Island, but Granville Island, named after the bridge, that ran directly overhead, was the name that stuck.